 The Social Security Administration breaks musculoskeletal disorders down into several categories:

 - Joints.
-Disorders involving joints, including the knees, hips, ankles, shoulders, elbows, wrists, etc., are judged based upon how they affect the claimant’s ability to walk, push, pull, stand, sit, lift, grip and manipulate objects.
+Disorders involving joints, including the knees, hips, ankles, shoulders, elbows, wrists, etc., are judged based on how they affect the claimant’s ability to walk, push, pull, stand, sit, lift, grip, and manipulate objects.
 Social Security will seek to determine whether the claimant could continue to work with reasonable accommodation.

 - Amputations.
 Two limbs typically need to be amputated to qualify for SSDI or SSI (though a claimant may qualify with one amputated limb in some instances).
-The claimant will need to show that prosthetic devices could not be used to help him or her work again.
+The claimant must show that prosthetic devices could not be used to help him or her work again.

 - Fractures.
 Fractures can qualify for disability benefits in some instances, but the claimant must be able to show that the fracture is expected to make it impossible for him or her to work for a year or longer.